somod-dev/somod/packages/docs/src/reference/cli.md

 ```

 Deploys the AWS SAM project to AWS Cloudformation.
 Internally calls `build` and `prepare` with --serverless option.
-This command requires that AWS SAM is installed and configured to right AWS Account.
-Refer the [Getting started with AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started.html) guide for setting up SAM.
+This command requires that AWS SAM is installed and configured to the right AWS Account.
+Refer to the [Getting started with AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started.html) guide for setting up SAM.

 #### Command Options

 - `-g` or `--guided`
-  enables guided flag on aws sam cli
+  enables guided flag on AWS SAM CLI

 ### **`start`**